CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/sapui5.md

 ## Visual Studio – Configure Project Build and Debug

 :::note
-    To run your plugin without completing the full installation process, AppEngine must be launched in DevMode.
-The configuration of AppEngine is described in the next steps of this tutorial.
+    To run your plugin without completing the full installation process, CompuTec AppEngine must be launched in DevMode.
+The configuration of CompuTec AppEngine is described in the next steps of this tutorial.
 :::

 1. To run your plugin, follow these steps: